 - share document files with our accountant, and photo and video files with loved ones.

-* We don’t use iCloud for this as we prefer an agnostic solution in case we change our phone operating system at some point in the future.
+* We don’t use iCloud as we prefer an agnostic solution in case we change our smartphone operating system at some point in the future.

 - changes we make to our files are automatically synchronized across all our devices; and